MuYunyun/cpreact/README.md

 ### Thanks

 Especially thank [simple-react](https://github.com/hujiulong/simple-react) for the guidance function of this library.
-At the meantime，respect for [preact](https://github.com/developit/preact) and [react](https://github.com/facebook/react)
+At the meantime, respect for [preact](https://github.com/developit/preact) and [react](https://github.com/facebook/react)